-But I persisted, and after lots of research, I went on a mission to break these babies in!
+But I persisted, and after lots of research, I went on a mission to break these babies in and learn how to stretch leather boots!
 Leather is thankfully easily manipulated, so as long as you have a spare day on your hands, and a few simple ingredients, you can stretch your boots out.
 Also, this technique also works on the rest of the boot as well if the foot space is too tight.

 1 part rubbing alcohol